Frankenstein's Army: Plot

-During the closing days of World War II, a Soviet reconnaissance team consisting of Novikov, Sergei, Vassili, Alexei, Ivan, Sacha, and propagandist videographer Dmitri are on a mission to destroy a German sniper nest.
+During the closing days of World War II, a Soviet reconnaissance team consisting of Novikov, Sergei, Vassili, Alexei, Ivan, Sacha, and Dmitri are on a mission to destroy a German sniper nest.
 After completing the objective, the squad receives a Soviet distress call that repeats without any response to their queries; at the same time, they lose radio contact with high command.
-Although the soldiers are skeptical of the presence of Soviet forces in the area, the team leader Novikov orders them to investigate.
-Meanwhile, Dmitri interviews the soldiers and documents the mission under orders to create a Soviet propaganda film featuring the heroic exploits of the Red Army.

-As they draw closer to the designated coordinates, Dmitri takes an interest in, and films, several odd occurrences, such as unexplained dead Nazis, a burnt convent full of massacred nuns, and strange machinery.
-When the soldiers arrive at their destination, they find an abandoned church where they accidentally activate a 'zombot' - a reanimated corpse with mechanical implants fused onto its body.
-The zombot kills Novikov by disemboweling him before being killed by the rest of the men.
-Following this, Sergei takes charge as the new commander and though Vassili challenges his authority, the rest of the squad sides with Sergei.
+Although the soldiers are skeptical of the presence of Soviet forces in the area, team leader Novikov orders them to investigate, and they encounter dead Nazis, a burned convent, and strange machinery along the way.
+When the soldiers arrive at their destination, they find an abandoned church where they accidentally activate a "zombot"—a reanimated corpse with mechanical implants fused onto its body.
+The zombot kills Novikov before being killed by the rest of the men and Sergei takes charge as the new team leader.

 The soldiers see an elderly caretaker enter the church and ambush him.
 He is interrogated by Dmitri, who asks for the location of the stranded Soviet soldiers they heard on the radio.
 The caretaker insists that the village is abandoned, with everyone killed or scared off by the creatures created by "The Doctor", but Vassili becomes impatient and cuts off his finger.
 Coerced by the torture, the caretaker agrees to lead them to the source of the Soviet distress call, but instead leads them into a zombot trap where Ivan is mortally wounded.
-The squad manages to escape, and back at the church they encounter a group of German survivors - elderly Fritz, young boy Hans, and nurse Eva - that had been hiding from the zombots.
+The squad manages to escape, and back at the church they encounter a group of German survivors—elderly Fritz, young boy Hans, and nurse Eva—that had been hiding from the zombots.
 Vassili suggests killing them, but Eva convinces the Russians to spare her and her fellow survivors by offering to help the wounded Ivan.
-When she is unable to save him and he dies of his injuries, Vassili attacks her and knocks her unconscious.
-Suddenly, Alexei is ambushed and killed by a mosquito like zombot as more enter the church and close in on the group.
+When she is unable to save him and he dies of his injuries, Vassili knocks her unconscious.
+Suddenly, Alexei is ambushed and killed by a zombot as multiple of them enter the church and close in on the group.